siddharthjain38/dsa-through-my-eyes/linked_list/remove_element.md

 ---

+## Rule of Thumb for Deleting a Node in a Linked List

+**Traverse the list to find the node to delete.
+Update the previous node's next pointer to skip the deleted node and point to the next one.
+If it's the head node, update the head to the next node.**

 ## Approach 1: Explicitly Handling the Head Node

 We start by checking if the head node has the target value (`val`).
 If it does, we adjust the `head` pointer to skip over the node, effectively removing it.
 Once that's done, we go through the rest of the list, skipping any nodes with the target `value` and making sure the links between the remaining `nodes` are updated properly.
 This approach treats the `head` node differently from the rest of the list, ensuring everything stays connected as it should.